One1ee/FoliageShadowImposter/readme.md

 ### Youtube Vid: https://www.youtube.com/watch?v=tmJ_R4uT0-w&ab_channel=Wanli
 <br />

-#### There was no good Nanite Shadow Imposter demonstration on Internet while l wrote this paper.
+#### There was no good Nanite Shadow Imposter demonstration on the Internet while l wrote this paper.
 #### So, l thought, why didn’t l make one?  ####